Catenscia/MxOps/docs/source/user_documentation/scenario.md

 Each `Scenario` has a dedicated file per network.
 This means that you can run a `Scenario` on the devnet and if you are satisfied, launch the same `Scenario` on the mainnet without changing any file.

-The files organized as below:
+The files are organized as below:

 ```bash